The Marching Bands Festival of Cortina

 The traditional outfit

-During the Marching Bands Festival you can see many women dressed in traditional Tyrolean dress, called Dirndl, consisting of a colorful skirt and apron, paired with a white blouse.
+During the Marching Bands Festival, you can see, even among the audience, many women dressed in traditional Tyrolean dress, called Dirndl, consisting of a colorful skirt and apron, paired with a white blouse.

 A group of tourists wearing lederhosen

-These outfits are usually used during certain tradition-related events in the territories of Austria, Bavaria and the territories of Tyrol, to which Cortina has belonged to for hundreds of years.
+These outfits are also usually used during certain tradition-related events in the territories of Austria, Bavaria, and Tyrol, to which Cortina has belonged for hundreds of years.

 Girls in typical Ampezzo dress